SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 Hello there! 👋

-How to get country state dependent picklists in Apex or LWC?
+How to get country-state dependent picklists in Apex or LWC?

 ## Pre Steps

-First **required** step is to enable State and Country/territory picklists.
+The first **required** step is to enable State and Country/territory picklists.

 > When you enable state and country/territory picklists, the picklists are immediately available to users.